Code-Institute-Submissions/bruzgus1-Milestone_Project_5_NovResub/README.md

 6. Checked the website on different browsers (Safari, Chrome, Brave Browser)
 7. Checked the website on different devices (PCs, Macbook, Different Iphone Models, Android Phones)

-## Validation Testing
-No validating was done if it didn't break functionality as I didn't see it as "must" in project requirments

 ## Deployment